Zambozoo/deep_dark_doorway/README.md

 Use Reinforced Deepslate, Lodestone, and Warden Hearts to create Deep Dark Doorways to teleport quickly across the overworld!

+# Installation
+Drop the Data Pack Zip directly into your `.minecraft/saves/<WORLD_NAME>/datapacks/` folder for whichever world you want.

+Place the Resource Pack Zip directly into your `.minecraft/resourcepacks/` folder.

 # Deeper Datapack Explanation
 Item Modifier/Loot Table Explanations
 * item_modifiers/new_compass